anaximeno/CreolLang/README.md

 ### Description

-The syntax of this programming language was initially based on C, Go and Rust, but other programming languages such as Liquid played a good role in the initial design.
+The syntax of this programming language was initially based on C, Go, and Rust, but other programming languages such as Liquid played a good role in the initial design.

 For more concrete specifications about the language, you are recommended to read the [CreolLang Language Specification](./docs/creol-lang-spec.md).

-The file extension of the CreolLang programming language is **.kl** (representing the word **Kriol** or **Kriolo** which is how Creol or Creole is pronounced in Creole) and the compiler's name is **creol**.
+The file extension of the CreolLang programming language is **.kl** (representing the word **Kriol** or **Kriolu** which is how Creol or Creole is pronounced in Creole) and the compiler's name is **creol**.

 ## Installation

-It isn't installable on any OS yet, but it still can be tested using an Unix based operating system.
-It basically depends on **clang++** or **g++** to compile the source code, and **bison** and **flex** to compile the language rules.
+It isn't installable on any OS yet, but it still can be tested using a Unix-based operating system.
+It depends on **clang++** or **g++** to compile the source code, and **bison** and **flex** to compile the language rules.

-If you are on a Debian (or Ubuntu) based linux operating system you can install the dependencies using the following command:
+If you are on a Debian (or Ubuntu) based Linux operating system you can install the dependencies using the following command:

 ```bash
 apt install make flex bison g++ clang